samuelclay/NewsBlur/clients/android/NewsBlur/BUILDING.md

 It is the goal of this repository to stay agnostic to build environments or tools.
 Please consider augmenting the .gitignore file to catch any developer-specific build artifacts or environment configuration you may discover while building.

-## How To Build from the Command Line
+## How to Build from the Command Line with Ant

 *an abridged version of the official guide found [here](https://developer.android.com/tools/building/building-cmdline.html)*